History Extra Film and TV Awards, 2019

 Best Inclusion of Historical Detail:

-Greg Jenner on Mary Queen of Scots: Josie Rourke’s film Mary Queen of Scots proved a fertile source of debate, with its inclusions of oral sex, colour-blind casting, an invented meeting between Mary and Elizabeth, and Mary’s Scottish accent.
+Greg Jenner on Mary Queen of Scots: Josie Rourke’s film Mary Queen of Scots proved a fertile source of debate, with its inclusions of oral sex, colour-blind casting, an invented meeting between Mary, Queen of Scots and Elizabeth I, and Mary’s Scottish accent.
 But a surprising controversy arose from a bathing scene when a droplet of blood splashes into the washing bowl and we learn that the queen’s menstrual cycle has come early.
 Rourke put periods into period drama, and some found this distasteful.

 A few years ago, while touring my book about the history of daily life, audiences kept asking me how women dealt with intimate hygiene.
 But their voices were always hushed with embarrassment.
 Eventually, I took the hint and wrote a blog for my website.
 There have been 108 billion humans since the dawn of our species, and around half of them menstruated.
 It shouldn’t be taboo.
 But I’ve nominated this scene for ‘Best Historical Detail’ not just because it’s normal, but also because fertility dominates the movie’s subtext.